-The Women Hygiene Awareness Programme (2022), implemented by The Dream Welfare Society, focused on improving menstrual hygiene awareness, personal health practices, and dignity among women and adolescent girls from underserved communities in Rajasthan.
-With a total investment of ₹9,800, the programme reached 200 participants, directly benefiting 52 women and girls and indirectly impacting 312 individuals through household-level knowledge transfer.
-Achieving a total reach of 364 people at an average cost of ₹49 per participant, the programme demonstrated that even small-scale hygiene education initiatives can generate meaningful health and social impact.
+The Women Hygiene Awareness Programme, implemented by The Dream Welfare Society, focused on improving menstrual hygiene awareness, personal health practices, and dignity among women and adolescent girls from underserved communities in Rajasthan.
+The programme reached participants, directly benefiting women and girls and indirectly impacting individuals through household-level knowledge transfer.
+Achieving broad overall reach, the programme demonstrated that even small-scale hygiene education initiatives can generate meaningful health and social impact.

 | Parameter | Details |